sfigg/commercialization-public/design/compatibility/whcp-specifications-policies.md

 Products looking to achieve certification and qualification for the above products and programs must:

- - Meet the Windows Hardware Compatibility Specifications for the applicable version of Windows Server and these other programs
+ - Meet the Windows Hardware Compatibility Specifications for the relevant version of Windows Server and these other programs
  - Follow the Windows Server Policy document
  - Use  the relevant version with matching palylist and supplemental content to generate logs